Multifamily Property Management Safety Statistics: 2026 Update

 Workplace homicide is the leading cause of on-the-job death for women.
 According to the Bureau of Labor Statistics, women account for 72.5% of all nonfatal workplace violence cases requiring days away from work, job restriction, or transfer.
 Their rate of nonfatal workplace violence is more than three times higher than that of men.

 The scenarios that create the highest risk for property management staff — showing a vacant unit alone, meeting an unknown prospective resident in an unoccupied space, working late during evening hours — are precisely the situations where these statistics become personal.
+Our 2026 survey found that women in multifamily are 14 points less likely than men to feel confident working alone, and three times more likely to have left a previous role because they didn't feel safe.

 Fire, Physical Hazards, and the Broader Safety Picture